Do You Know the SC Golf Cart Laws for 2019?

 With all its gorgeous golf courses and private communities, certain areas of South Carolina often feel like they’re overrun by golf carts.
 But these are motorized vehicles — not toys — and anyone who intends to operate one must be aware of the current SC golf cart laws 2019.
 If you fail to properly register your cart and don’t operate it in a safe, legal manner, you are subject to a fine and even imprisonment.

 Can You Drive a Golf Cart on the Road in South Carolina?

-If you use a golf cart to get around your neighborhood or local area, you should know that the laws governing the driving of golf carts on public streets have changed.
+If you use a golf cart to get around your neighborhood or local area, you should know that the laws governing the driving of golf carts on public streets have recently changed.
 South Carolina does not restrict what you do with your golf cart on your own property, but operation on public roads is another matter.

 More Usage, More Injuries.

 Golf cart usage is rising, and because of that, a rise in golf cart accidents is not far behind.
 If you violate the law by allowing your underaged, unlicensed kids to drive, by operating the vehicle while impaired, or in any other way, you are putting yourself, your family, and the general public in danger.